 "My first album featured my own compositions but my reverence for this music has set me on a continuing journey to find and consolidate my own voice.
 In my projects I am working tirelessly towards that goal."

 Tom has an impressive array of credentials for someone only four years into his career.
 In addition to seven UK tours as a leader - the most recent featuring Cleveland Watkiss and The Ellington Project; in 2014, Tom toured as a sideman, having toured with trumpet master Terell Stafford, bass virtuoso and educator John Goldsby and NEA Jazz Master Jamey Aebersold.
 In 2014, Tom was commissioned by Birmingham Jazz to compose Harrison's Film Music Project.
 The highly-praised premiere, featuring Robert Mitchell, was the beginning of their musical relationship.
 That same year Tom was a featured guest soloist alongside the powerful and iconic American rap artist Talib Kweli on a track from David Lyttle's MOBO-nominated album Faces.

-Born in Wales, Tom's family moved to Sheffield when he was 7, providing him with full exposure to the arts.
+Born in Cardiff, Wales, Tom's family moved to Sheffield when he was 7, providing him with full exposure to the arts.
 Tom was particularly inspired by his grandfather, a very talented pianist and organist whose beautiful interpretations of Bach, Debussy, Faure and Chopin made a powerful impact on him.
 Shortly after the move to Sheffield he became a chorister at Sheffield Cathedral where he learned about musical discipline.
 Taking up the oboe at 8, he continued a traditional course of study with it until he was 18.
 But at 12, captivated by the music of Led Zeppelin and Jimi Hendrix among others, he taught himself guitar and drums and began jamming with other aspiring young musicians, unknowingly at the time forming a foundation for the pursuit of jazz.